Table Of Contents

 Alternative Fuels Incentive Grant

-This state-level program awards grants to businesses and non-profits to fund electrification projects, with a total of $500,000 currently available in funding for 2024 grants.
+This state-level program awards grants to businesses and non-profits to fund electrification projects, with a total of $500,000 in funding awarded for 2024 grants.
+2025 program details should be announced soon.

 Pennsylvania EV Rebates